Classic Pumpkin Pie Recipe

 For easy step-by-step guidelines, watch the recipe video attached.
 But here are the general steps:

-- Refrigerate the pie dough: Next, make two disks out of the dough, cover with plastic, and refrigerate for an hour.
+Refrigerate the pie dough: Next, I make two disks out of the dough, cover them with plastic wrap, and refrigerate for an hour.

-- Prepare the filling: In a medium bowl, combine the spices and the rest of the filling ingredients until fully combined.
+Prepare the filling: In a medium bowl, combine the spices and the remaining filling ingredients until thoroughly mixed.

-- Assemble: Fit the dough into the pie dish while tucking the edge.
-Spread the filling in it.
+Assemble: I roll one disk of dough and fit it into the pie dish while tucking the edge.
+Next, I spread the filling in it.

-- Bake: Preheat the oven to 350 degrees, and bake it for about 55 to 60 minutes.
-Check for doneness.
-Insert a toothpick and it must come out almost clean.
-Also, the center of the pie must still be a little jiggly.
+Bake: I preheat the oven to 350 degrees, and bake it for about 55 to 60 minutes.
+The center of the pie should be a little jiggly.

 Expert tip